Skip to content

 **If ANY check fails:** STOP.
 Do not proceed.
 Return to the appropriate phase.

-**Anti-rationalization:** Tempted to skip because "you already know the tier" or "Phase 0 was obviously complete"?
+**Anti-rationalization:** Tempted to skip because "you already know `needs_research` is set" or "Phase 0 was obviously complete"?
 That is Pattern 2 (Expertise Override).
 Run the check.
 It takes 5 seconds.

 </CRITICAL>